-Save all of the .json dashboard files to the /etc/grafana/crunchy\dashboards folder.
+Save all of the desired .json dashboard files to the /etc/grafana/crunchy\dashboards folder.
+All of them are not required, so if there is a dashboard you do not need, it can be left out.

 Windows Server 2012R2

 Grafana and Prometheus are currently both installed together on Windows via the Crunchy Data installer.
 Please refer to the Prometheus setup guide for installation details.
 Once installed, follow the configuration steps below.